How we’re going to deal with higher interest rates

 Since I wrote this old post while our income has gone up and our debt obligations have gone down the premise remains the same – we treat savings for investment purposes like a bill payment to Us Inc.

 - Payments to Us Inc. are automatic.
 Every month, money from our chequing account is automatically transferred to our investment accounts.
 This money is treated just like any other bill payment around our house – a necessary expense.

 - Payments to Us Inc. are not to be touched.
 Like any bill payment, once it’s paid, you rarely get an opportunity to get your money back.
 Once the payment is gone to the payee, us in this case, that’s it.
 For example, money that flows into our Registered Retirement Savings Plans (RRSPs) each month is not spent.
 It’s for our financial future and therefore not to be withdrawn.

-In addition to RRSP contributions, we save throughout the year for our TFSA contributions (each January; we strive to max out our TFSA contributions at the start of the year).
+In addition to RRSP contributions, we save throughout the year for our TFSA contributions (each January we strive to max out our TFSA contributions at the start of the year).
 In doing so, I’ve been fortunate to maximize both the TFSA first and then RRSP account.
 My wife still has some RRSP contribution room left but then again, if we keep up our savings habits, that account should be maxed out in another year or so.